macdevopsyvr/macdevopsyvr.github.io/index.md

   <div class="responsive">
     <h4>Python and CTypes</h4>
     <p>
       Bored with PyObjC?
-Let Michael Lynn show you how to go spelunking for fun and profit using Python C-Types.
+Let Michael Lynn show you how to go spelunking for fun and profit using Python CTypes.
     </p>
     <p class="lead">
       <a href="http://macdevops.ca/MDO2015/7_Michael_Lynn_-_Python_and_ct.P2G/Default.html">Watch the Video</a>